How To Stream On Discord

 If you already have the client app of Discord, you are pretty much ready to go:

-- Once you've joined, start by loading up the game you want to stream to your Discord server - for the sake of this tutorial, I loaded up CS:GO
+Once you’ve joined, start by loading up the game you want to stream to your Discord server.

 Once you are live, you will see a smaller preview screen, showing you what the other members are seeing.
 If you want to access the settings tab again, simply hover over the preview screen and click on the cog that appears.
 Inside, you’ll be able to alter the same settings as earlier.

 If you want to stream higher quality (1080p and above) you will have to upgrade to Discord Nitro – the premium service of Discord for which you pay a monthly fee.